cidme/CIDME/README.md

 ## Current project status

 * The project was first created in October 2016 and has undergone several major foundational changes.
-* As of Jan 2020 the project focus is creating the specifications and an implementation of the core engine in JavaScript.
+* As of June 2020 the project focus is creating the specifications and an implementation of the core engine in JavaScript.
 * Actual code (_all currently in **alpha** stages!_):
   * [vocabulary definition files](http://cidme.net/vocab).
     * See the [*gh-pages* branch of the CIDME GitHub repository](https://github.com/cidme/CIDME/tree/gh-pages) to find the vocab directory.